Email: info@mtrolls.com

 Individual Physical Fitness Program

-1. Emergency responders and other personnel engaged in fitness activities on Department time shall participate in fitness testing.
-Fitness testing will be non-competitive and designed to encourage “best effort” for establishing individual baselines and Department program effectiveness.
+1. Emergency responders and others who participate in fitness activities on department time shall participate in a fitness test.
+Fitness testing will be non-competitive and is designed to encourage “best effort” to establish individual baselines and department program effectiveness.

-2. Participants will be tested, counseled, and given recommendations for maintenance and improvement of individual performance.
+2. Participants will be tested, counseled, and provided with recommendations to maintain and improve individual performance.

-3. Physical fitness profiles will be completed every two (2) years.
+3. A physical fitness profile will be completed every two (2) years.

 1. Rehabilitation Phase I